Green Cells Program

 The workshops are aimed students, graduates and start-ups.
 How we work: Workshops take place digitally on Mondays from16.30-18.00 CEST.
 Participants work on their projects and hand in results until Fridays 12.00 CEST.
 We provide interim feedback until 18.00 CEST.
 Participants refine projects until the next workshop and present results for further feedback.

-Nov.
-7th Final deadline for submissions to the Green Concept Award.
+7 Nov.
+Submission deadline for the Green Concept Award

 Green Concept Award